fusioncharts/dev_centre_docs/chart-guide/standard-charts/line-area-and-column-charts.md

 The trend elements on a chart include trendlines and trendzones.

-Trend-lines are reference horizontal or vertical lines which aid in interpretation of data.
+Trendlines are horizontal or vertical reference lines, which aid in interpretation of data.
 They can be used to set context or define limits and targets.
 For example, while plotting quarterly sales of a company, you might want to use a trendline to depict the target sales.
-Trend-zones are similar to trendlines except that they mark out an entire zone rather than just a line.
+Trendzones are similar to trendlines except that they mark out an entire zone rather than just a line.

 To plot a trendline on a chart, follow the steps given below: